lcanoi/my-webpage/content/en/project/prediction-ml-cemex/index.md

 ## Tools
 For the creation of this project, the tools that were mainly used were:
-+ Python: tensorflow.python.keras for the development of the Multilayer Perceptron (MLP) Neural Network
++ Python: tensorflow.python.keras for the development of the Multilayer Perceptron Neural Network
 + React.js: for the development of the web app
 + Microsoft SQL Server: for the database
 + Nest: for the API